Special Account Types

 • 529 contributions are not federally tax-deductible (many states give a state deduction); earnings grow tax-deferred, qualified withdrawals are tax-free.

-• Coverdell covers K-12 with no dollar cap; 529 plans cap K-12 tuition at $20,000 per year.
+• Coverdell covers K-12 with no dollar cap; 529 plans cap K-12 expenses (tuition and other qualified costs) at $20,000 per year.

 • UGMA covers financial assets only; UTMA covers any property (including real estate); if real estate goes to a minor, the answer is UTMA.